Denver S. Church: Biography

 Born in Folsom, California, Church attended the common schools.
 He was graduated from Healdsburg (California) College in 1885 and then studied law.

 Church was admitted to the bar in 1893 and commenced practice in Fresno, California.
 He served as district attorney of Fresno County from 1907 to 1913, and was a delegate to the Democratic National Convention in 1916.

 Congress

 Church was elected as a Democrat to the Sixty-third, Sixty-fourth, and Sixty-fifth Congresses (March 4, 1913 – March 3, 1919).
 On April 5, 1917, he was one of 50 representatives who voted against declaring war on Germany.
 He did not seek renomination in 1918.

 He resumed the practice of law in Fresno and served as a judge of the Fresno County Superior Court from 1924 to 1930.

 Church was elected to the Seventy-third Congress (March 4, 1933 – January 3, 1935), but was not a candidate for renomination in 1934.

+Later career and death

 He resumed the practice of law and died in Fresno on February 21, 1952.
 He was interred in Belmont Memorial Park.

 He is the maternal grandfather of famed film director Sam Peckinpah.